jamespfennell/hoard/next_steps.md

-- Add a flag to run not concurrently
+- Finish writing the upload code

-- Write the upload code
+- Write the multi byte storage thing

 - Clean up the code added during the merging step